 Chief financial officers (CFOs) are the fortune-tellers of business, using the current state and an array of signals to inform their companies’ choices.
 But what if the current state renders all previous models useless?
 On what should leaders base their decisions?

-Altimeter Group Senior Analyst Susan Etlinger spoke with Autodesk CFO R. Scott Herren to discuss managing risk in uncertain times, why His Royal Highness Prince Charles believes finance leaders are key to business and environmental resilience, and the imperative for increased disclosure around sustainability.
+Altimeter Group Senior Analyst Susan Etlinger spoke with former Autodesk CFO R. Scott Herren to discuss managing risk in uncertain times, why His Royal Highness Prince Charles believes finance leaders are key to business and environmental resilience, and the imperative for increased disclosure around sustainability.

 Let’s start by talking a bit about the impact of COVID-19 on the business and how that has affected your priorities.

 It’s changed everything.
 It’s remarkable how suddenly the pandemic set in and how massive the impact has been.
 No one was fully prepared for what has transpired over the past six months.

 It’s changed the way and the frequency with which I need to communicate to my team.
 And by that, I mean there’s always a certain amount they need to know about the business and the linkage with other groups—that has not changed.
 But the stress levels and the mental impact it’s had on everyone, including me, has increased both the need for and frequency of communication and connection.

 The stress is somewhat invisible to a lot of us because we’re feeling the work stress of timelines and analysis that we have to get done.
 And we become very goal oriented and don’t recognize that we’re working a lot of extra hours on top of what we already had—especially parents of young kids.
 So, from a leadership perspective, it means more frequent communication, expressing empathy, and highlighting to people that, even if you can’t leave your house, taking a day off is just a huge mental-health break that we all need.